wxMaxima-developers/wxmaxima/README.md

 ### Compiling with autotools

-If you are building from git, execute `./bootstrap` first.
+If you are not building an official tarball but using the git version it is necessary to execute `./bootstrap` first in order to get the file ./configure

 To build wxMaxima on Linux execute